Marlow branch line: Future

 The High Wycombe Society, a local conservation group, has campaigned for the reinstatement of the line as light rail, the feasibility of which was confirmed by an engineering survey of the route.
 In September 2008, Buckinghamshire County Council backed the proposal for reinstatement and called upon a private operator to finance the rebuilding work.
 The future of the route was raised at a planning hearing later that year, at which Wycombe District Council identified the prospect of reinstatement as a reason for refusing a planning application to construct housing over the trackbed at Wycombe Lane, Wooburn Green.
 A previous application for the same development was rejected in 2006 and the Council's decision was upheld on appeal to the planning inspector.
 In January 2009, a second attempt to build on the route of the railway line was rejected by the Planning Inspectorate which specifically cited the possible future reinstatement of the line as a reason for refusing consent.

 From 2009, the Windsor Link Railway proposed re-opening this line for heavy rail.
 They claim that this, combined with the new link from Slough to Waterloo, would have a positive business case and greatly facility orbital rail connections west of London.
 However, these plans were rejected by the Department for Transport in 2018.

 Electrification

-The reminder of the line was confirmed for electrification in the Government's railway High Level Output Specification for Control Period 5 (April 2014 – March 2019).
+The remainder of the line was confirmed for electrification in the Government's railway High Level Output Specification for Control Period 5 (April 2014 – March 2019).
 In January 2016, electrification of the branch was ruled out following delays to the core 21st-century modernisation of the Great Western Main Line.